ENG7006/meta/required-software.md

 Now, we can install Jekyll, making sure that we're still logged in as Student:
 * ```gem install jekyll```
 * To make sure it installed properly, open a new terminal window (cmd-N) or tab (cmd-T) and type ```jekyll```.
 This should give you a whole bunch of output that starts by complaining that you didn't tell it to do anything.

+The good thing about this is that we can install some of our other software this way in more proper ways:
+* ```brew install node```
+* ```brew install heroku-toolbelt```

+(Although actually, I might put this off if/until we get to node, and heroku deployment.)

+(Although actually actually, I think I just wrote a shell script or two that do[es] all the things.)